 Friends, colleagues, take care of yourself!
 Don’t resist the military.
 God save Crimea!

-2134 GMT: Russian blogger Lev Shlosberg who writes for the newspaper Pskovskaya Guberniya has written this report today at 4:42 pm (translated by The Interpreter) that says that Russian “Officers and Contractors of the 76th Chernihov (Pskov) Airborne Assault Troops Division” are now in Ukraine:
+2134 GMT: Russian deputy Lev Shlosberg who blogs for the newspaper Pskovskaya Guberniya has written this report today at 4:42 pm (translated by The Interpreter) that says that Russian “Officers and Contractors of the 76th Chernihov (Pskov) Airborne Assault Troops Division” are now in Ukraine:

 According to one of the participants in the operation, officers and contractors of the 76th Airborne Assault Troops Division have been re-locating to Ukrainian territory since last week.
 By early this week, there were already more than 100 soldiers.
 The last of the famous detachments was sent on Thursday, 27 February.
 They are fully armed, with 5,000 rounds of ammunition per person.
 There is one truck per 10 soldiers, and they are completely loaded with weapons including flame-throwers.
 Upon arrival on the territory of Ukraine, they did not report their geographical locations to people, and they were assigned local tasks.
 Most likely, this was Sevastopol and Simferopol.
 Emergency troops remain in Yysk, and did not take part in the operation.
 The barracks of the 76th Storm Troops Division on Margelova Street in Pskov is practically empty.

 2128 GMT: Vladimir Zhirinovsky, a Russian politician who is the founder of the Liberal Democratic Party of Russia (LDPR) and is also a colonel in the Russian army, says he is stuck in Crimea, and he’s blaming Kiev:

 Zhirinovsky stuck at #Simferopol airport w LDPR delegation, says they cannot fly back to Moscow because “Kiev closed airspace” Interfax